0xsequence/sequence-unreal/README.md

 First be sure the following delegates are bound: FederateSuccess , FederateFailure , FederateOrForce

+FederateSuccess Fires when the Federation Operation Is Successful.

+FederateFailure Fires when the Federation Operation Fails, It also includes the string Error of what went wrong.

+FederateOrForce Fires when an Authentication attempt fails with EmailAlreadyInUse error.

-When a users attempts to Signin and it fails with email already in use, FederateOrForce will fire.
-This delegate will contain a few pieces of information to aid in Federation Or Force Create Account.
-FFederationSupportData contains 2 pieces of information, The email the user wishes to federate & a list of login types they are already signed in with.
-We have 2 options we can proceed with:
+When a user attempts to Signin and it fails with email already in use, FederateOrForce will fire.
+This delegate will include *[FFederationSupportData]*, which contains 2 pieces of information, The email the user wishes to federate & a list of login types they are already signed in with.
+We have 2 options we can choose between:

-1) With the ValidLoginTypes list, Present those options to the user as login methods to use, Being sure to specify that they need to use the email that was also presented in FFederationSupportData.
+1) Federate: With the ValidLoginTypes list, Present those options to the user as login methods to use, Being sure to specify that they must use the email that was also presented in *[FFederationSupportData]*.
 If they successfully login with one of those types, the system will automatically federate their account and no further action will be required.

-2) You ask the user if they'd wish to force create a new account with the email address present in FFederationSupportData & login type they initially tried.
+2) ForceCreate: Ask the user if they'd wish to force create a new account with the email address present in *[FFederationSupportData]*
+   & login type they initially tried.
    This will assign a new wallet address to them & it will be treated like a entirely separate account.
-To do this simply call "UAuthenticator::ForceOpenLastOpenSessionAttempt" This will ForceCreate a new account with the last failed login attempt the user tried.
+   To do this simply call "UAuthenticator::ForceOpenLastOpenSessionAttempt" This will ForceCreate a new account with the last login attempt that resulted in an EmailAlreadyInUse error.

 ### Android SSO Requirements